Welcome to These Stone Walls

 “Thou shalt not bear false witness against thy neighbor.”
 Exodus 20:16

-On September 23, 2012, Rev. Gordon MacRae will mark eighteen years in a cell in the New Hampshire State Prison.
-Father MacRae is 59 years old.
+On September 23, 2013, Rev. Gordon MacRae marks nineteen years in a cell in the New Hampshire State Prison.
+Father MacRae is 60 years old.
 The crimes for which he was accused and convicted are claimed to have occurred when he was between 25 and 30 years old.
 Brought with no evidence or corroboration whatsoever, the claims were accompanied by lawsuits settled by his Diocese for hundreds of thousands of dollars despite evidence of fraud.

 In 2005, Dorothy Rabinowitz, a Pulitzer Prize-winning journalist and member of The Wall Street Journal Editorial Board, published an account of the travesty of justice by which Father Gordon MacRae was convicted (see “A Priest’s Story” above).
 It is a story, as described by Father Richard John Neuhaus in First Things magazine, of “a Church and a justice system that seem indifferent to justice.”